constantin-p/dat16j-assignment-project/readme.md

 - Codrin Stefan

-For instalation see template_local.properties & sql.config
+For installation see template_local.properties & sql.config